-1003.7 Elevators, escalators and moving walks.
+[W] 1003.7 Elevators, escalators and moving walks.
 Elevators, escalators and moving walks shall not be used as a component of a required means of egress from any other part of the building.

-Exception: Elevators used as an accessible means of egress in accordance with Section 1009.4.
+- 1. Elevators used as an accessible means of egress in accordance with Section 1009.4. - 2.
+Escalators used as a means of egress for fixed transit and passenger rail system accordance with Section 3116.